What behaviour support programme do we use at Red Gates?

 The document will clearly outline how a pupil may present when they are in their baseline, active and crisis emotions and what they may be communicating through those behaviours.

-The strategy portion of the document contains the Green/Proactive zone with it’s Environmental, Skills Teaching and Direct intervention categories.
+The strategy portion of the document contains the Green/Proactive zone with Environmental, Skills Teaching and Direct Intervention categories.
 The Yellow/Active zone and instructions for how to de-escalate more challenging behaviours and teach coping skills/redirection strategies to support pupils.
-Additionally the BSP’s have a red/crisis zone which focuses exclusively on de-escalation and keeping everyone safe while the pupil is in crisis.
-This section will outline any physical interventions agreed with parents which are to be used as a last resort.
-Parents will be informed the same day if pupil has gone into crisis and required any restrictive interventions as detailed in the Physical Intervention and Recording section below.
+Additionally the BSP’s have a Red/Crisis zone which focuses exclusively on de-escalation and keeping everyone safe while the pupil is in crisis.
+This section will outline any physical interventions or restrictive practice which is agreed with parents to be used as a last resort.
+Parents will be informed the same day if a pupil has gone into crisis and required any restrictive interventions as detailed in the Physical Intervention and Recording section below.
+Behaviour Support Plans will also clearly identify recovery strategies to support a pupil following a crisis incident.

 Communication

-As stated previously communication is such an important part of our pupils lives and something that they can find the most difficulty with.
-Difficulties in communication can play a big part in pupils communicating distress through behaviours that challenge.
-At Red Gates we aim to support pupils communication needs so that they can communicate with us appropriately instead of resorting to challenging behaviour which can come from the frustration of not being understood.
+Communication is such an important part of our pupil’s lives and something that they can find the most difficulty with.
+Communicative difficulties will often contribute to individuals becoming dysregulated.
+At Red Gates we aim to support pupils communication needs so that they can communicate with us appropriately rather than resorting to challenging behaviour which can come from the frustration of not being understood.

 The Behaviour Team, works closely with class teams, SaLT and the Communication Support Assistants to ensure that classes have the strategies and resources required to support pupils communication.